Brain Tumor – Types, Symptoms, and Causes

 Treatment Of Brain Tumors

-The plan of treatment for brain cancer depends on the size, grade, and location of a tumor as well as overall patient health.
+The treatment plan for brain cancer depends on the size, grade, and location of a tumor and overall patient health.
 Malignant brain tumors are usually surgically removed.
-However, surgical resection of an entire tumor may not always be feasible due to location or other factors like ease of access.
+However, surgical resection of an entire tumor may not always be feasible due to location or ease of access.

-Radiation therapy is another treatment option that is commonly used to treat brain tumours.
+Radiation therapy is another treatment option commonly used to treat brain tumors.
 Radiation damages the DNA of cancer cells and stops their division and growth.

-Chemotherapy or anti-cancer drugs are not always used since the blood-brain barrier prevents the transport of many of these drugs into the brain from the bloodstream.
+Chemotherapy or anti-cancer drugs are not always used since the blood-brain barrier prevents the transport of many drugs into the brain from the bloodstream.